PlumHound/PlumHound/README.md

 ```

 # Environment Setup Instructions
-* Install Neo4JS
+* Install Neo4J
 * Install BloodhoundAD
 * Import AD dataset into BloodhoundAD to be parsed
 * Use PlumHound to Report

 # Known Issues
-- Python 3.10 causes some issues - Updated checker to WARN users if 3.10 is detected.
+- Please report as issue on GitHub
-- Reporting in Window may have some unexpected results. https://github.com/PlumHound/PlumHound/issues/19#issue-750128037
+-
 # Collaboration
 Help PlumHound grow and be a great tool for Blue and Purple Teams.
 We've created the initial proof of concept and are committed to continuing the maturity of PlumHound to leverage the power of BloodHoundAD into continual security improvement processes.
 Community involvement is what makes this industry great!
 * [Black Hills Information Security](https://www.blackhillsinfosec.com) - @[BHInfoSecurity](https://twitter.com/BHinfoSecurity) - [Discord](https://discord.gg/J4UJPgG)